maelchiotti/FlutterStarter/README.md

 ## Roadmap

 - Add instructions on how to change the name of the app and other information
-- Add an assets manager (and show the logo on the home page)
-- Improve the bottom navigation with an enumeration of the destinations
 - Improve locale changing (remove listenable and show snack bar) and detect device locale
 - Improve the `PlatformManager` to check if the device is Android and use it everywhere instead of `Platform` (fix issue on mobile web)